-Carly Ragin is a research coordinator at the Atlanta VA CVNR.
-She attended Spelman College for her undergraduate studies and received a B.A in Psychology with a concentration in Mental Health.
-After which, she began her M.S in Psychology at the University of Memphis where she completed a graduate assistantship in research with the REACH Caregiver Center at the Memphis Veteran Affairs Medical Center.
+Carly Ragin attended Spelman College for her undergraduate studies where she received a B.A in Psychology with a concentration in Mental Health.
+After which, she received her M.S in Psychology from the University of Memphis, where she completed a graduate assistantship with the REACH Caregiver Research Center at the Memphis VA Medical Center.
 Her previous research involvement includes: Cognitive Biases/Misinformation Effects, through her undergraduate Neuroscience lab, followed by PTSD Trauma and Coping and Veteran Caregiver Support, during her Master's level program.
-She plans to go on to a PhD program in Clinical Psychology and is also interested in using her background in psychology to aid her in expanding nonprofit work centralized on Suicide Prevention and Awareness.
+She plans to go on to a PhD program for clinical psychology and is also interested in using her background to aid her in expanding nonprofit work centralized around minority mental health disparities and equity.

 Research Interests: